Generalized Kullback-Leibler Divergence Loss: Experiments

-\minisection{Ablation on Temperature ($\tau$) for Global Information} As discussed in Sec.~\ref{sec: IKL}, the incorporated class-wise global information is proposed to promote intra-class consistency and mitigate the biases from sample noises.
-When calculating the $\bar w_{y}$ and $\bar s_{y}$, a temperature $\tau$ could be applied before getting sample probability vectors.
-We summarize the experimental results in Table~\ref{tab:ablation_tau} for ablation of $\tau$.
-Interestingly, we observe that models usually exhibit higher performance on clean images with a higher $\tau$.
-There are even 5.75\% improvements of clear accuracy while keeping comparable robustness when changing $\tau=1$ to $\tau=4$, which implies the vast importance of weights in $\mathbf{w}$MSE component of DKL/KL for adversarial robustness.
-To achieve the strongest robustness, we finally choose $\tau=4$ as illustrated by empirical study.

 \minisection{Ablation on Various Perturbation Size $\epsilon$} We evaluate model robustness with unknown perturbation size $\epsilon$ in training under Auto-Attack.
 The experimental results are summarized in Table~\ref{tab:ablation_epsilon}.
 As shown in Table~\ref{tab:ablation_epsilon}, model robustness decreases significantly as the $\epsilon$ increases for both the TRADES model and our model.
-Nevertheless, our model achieves stronger robustness than the TRADES model under all of $\epsilon$, outperforming TRADES by 1.34\% on average robustness.
-The experimental results demonstrate the super advantages of models adversarially trained with our GKL loss.
+Nevertheless, our model achieves stronger robustness than the TRADES model under all of $\epsilon$, outperforming TRADES by 1.34\% on average robustness, demonstrating the super advantages of models adversarially trained with our GKL loss.

 \minisection{Robustness under Other Attacks} Auto-Attack is currently one of the strongest attack methods.
 It ensembles several adversarial attack methods including APGD-CE, APGD-DLR, FAB, and Square Attack.
 To show the effectiveness of our GKL loss, we also evaluate our models under PGD and CW attacks with 10 and 20 iterations.
 The perturbation size and step size are set to 8/255 and 2/255 respectively.
 As shown in Table~\ref{tab:pgd_cw}, with increasing iterations from 10 to 20, our models show similar robustness, demonstrating that our models don't suffer from obfuscated gradients problem.